AndrewDass1/HACKERRANK-PROBLEM-SOLUTIONS/Medium/Write a function.md

 <br>
 By knowing this information, an if-elif block can be used to iterate through the leap year conditions to validify which number is a leap year. <br>
 <br>
 Remember an if statement is executed and returns a True statement, the if-elif block finishes running and returns True.
-Organzing the structure of each if statement is crucial<br>
-to make sure each condition is went through to prove any number is either a leap or not a leap year.
+Organzing the structure of each if statement is crucial to make sure each condition is went through to prove any number is either a leap or not a leap year.

 # Solution
 ```